blobcache/blobcache/README.md

 [![GoDoc](https://godoc.org/blobcache.io/blobcache?status.svg)](http://godoc.org/blobcache.io/blobcache)
 [<img src="https://discord.com/assets/cb48d2a8d4991281d7a6a95d2f58195e.svg" width="80">](https://discord.gg/TWy6aVWJ7f)

-Blobcache allows any device to expose storage over the network as a content-addressed store.
+Blobcache allows any device to expose storage over the network as a set of Volumes, each of which holds a hash-linked data structure.

 ## Getting Started
 You should be able to install with